eclipse-emfcloud/coffee-editor/README.md

 #### Workflow DSL

-In order to debug, start the `org.eclipse.emfcloud.coffee.product.workflow.dsl` product in debug mode.
+In order to debug, start the `workflowdsl.product` product in debug mode.
 Please make sure to add `--WF_LSP=5017` parameter to the browser app.
 In the backend you need to pass `-startSocket` as an application argument.

 You can also use the predefined `RunSocketServer-Headless.launch` run config.

 #### Coffee Model Server

-Use the `org.eclipse.emfcloud.coffee.modelserver.CoffeeModelServerLauncher` class to start the Model Server.
+Use the `org.eclipse.emfcloud.coffee.modelserver.app.Application` Eclipse Application or the corresponding `modelserver.product` from `org.eclipse.emfcloud.coffee.product` to start the Model Server.

 #### Coffee GLSP Server

-Use the `org.eclipse.emfcloud.coffee.glsp.example.modelserver.workflow.WorkflowModelServerGLSPServerLauncher` class to start the GLSP Server.
+Use the `workflowserver.product` product to start the GLSP Server.
 On the client side, set the `isRunning` flag of the [CoffeeGlspLaunchOptions](web/coffee-server/src/node/backend-module.ts) to `true`.

 ### Debug Frontend